The Gran Turismo World Series Viewer's Guide

 Overtaking through pitstop strategies

-Overtaking rivals using pit stop strategies is a key tactic effective in long races.
+Overtaking opponents using pit stop strategies is a key tactic effective in long races.
 Drivers must carefully consider the most optimal pitstop timing to ensure they return to the track ahead of their opponents.
 This involves comparing and considering the race pace and the gap between themselves and the other cars.
 Drivers might push ahead, conserve their tires, or balance fuel consumption and power to make pitstops at the optimal time.

 In real races, this decision is typically made by the race team, but in the GTWS, it’s a judgment call that drivers must make themselves.
 Also, pit stop strategies can vary from driver to driver.